fnv234/6.1040-3Dev-backend/DESIGNSUMMARY.md

 - Maintained essential privacy protection
 - Reduced complexity of privacy calculations
 - Focused on practical anonymity rather than mathematical guarantees

+## Technical Changes

+### Changes to Concepts

+Our initial design used a `FeedbackForm` targeted concept that directly imported and called other concepts like `ReviewCycle` and `ReportSynthesis` with syncs to organize and synthesize these.
+With the shift to `FormTemplate`, we scrapped the `ReviewCycle` concept and repurposed `ReportSynthesis` to instead handle generating feedback at the team level based on form responses.

+### Changes to Syncs

+With the change to `FormTemplate`, we had to adjust the syncs we previously documented

+To avoid calling the FormTemplate concept to synthesize reports in `ReportSynthesis`, we intercept the call to generate a report with a sync to pass the necessary parameters without referencing the external database state.

 ## Retained Core Features